SrJuggernaut/featherless-models-table/README.md

 # Featherless Models Table

 A basic data table of featherless models, with filtering, sorting, and pagination.
-Update every hour.